MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 ## Machine Learning enhancements

 In 9.1, the MicrosoftML algorithms are portable and distributed to run on Linux, Windows, and the most popular distributions of Hadoop (Cloudera, Hortonworks, MapR).
+Here are highlights of what you can do with this release:

-This release includes **pre-trained cognitive models** for **sentiment analysis** and **image featurization**, easily installed and immediately available when you select them in Setup.
-To learn more, see [Get started with MicrosoftML](microsoftml-get-started.md) and [How to install and deploy pre-trained machine learning models with MicrosoftML](deploy-pretrained-microsoftml-models.md).
+-  Use **pre-trained deep neural network models** for **sentiment analysis** and **image featurization**.
+For instructions on how to install these models, see [How to install and deploy pre-trained machine learning models with MicrosoftML](deploy-pretrained-microsoftml-models.md).
+For quickstarts that show how to use pretrained models for sentiment analysis and image featurization, see [Quickstarts for MicrosoftML](microsoftml-quickstarts.md).

-You can now run MicrosoftML transforms and algorithms with **Apache Spark on a HDInsight cluster** for scalable and extremely high performance data management, analysis, and visualization.
+-  Run MicrosoftML transforms and algorithms with **Apache Spark on a HDInsight cluster** for scalable and extremely high performance data management, analysis, and visualization.
 For installation instructions, see [Install R Server 9.1.0 on the Cloudera distribution of Apache Hadoop (CDH)](rserver-install-cloudera.md).
 For a tutorial walking you through the process, see [Practice data import and exploration on Apache Spark](scaler-spark-getting-started.md).

-**Ensemble methods** that use a combination of learning algorithms to provide better predictive performance than the algorithms could individually.
+-  Deploy **Ensemble methods** that use a combination of learning algorithms to provide better predictive performance than the algorithms could individually.
+The approach is used primarily in the Hadoop/Spark environment for training across a multi-node cluster.
+But it can also be used in a single-node/local context.

-Perform **real-time scoring in SQL Server** to execute R scripts from T-SQL without having to call an R interpreter.
-Scoring a model in this way provides much faster prediction performance in enterprise production scenarios.
+-  Perform **real-time scoring in SQL Server** to execute R scripts from T-SQL without having to call an R interpreter.
+Scoring a model in this way reduces the overhead of multiple process interactions and provides much faster prediction performance in enterprise production scenarios.
+-	Create **text classification** models for problems such as sentiment analysis and support ticket classification.
+-	Train deep neural nets with **GPU acceleration** in order to solve complex problems such as retail image classification and handwriting analysis.
+-	Work with **high-dimensional categorical data** for scenarios like online advertising click-through prediction.
+-	Solve many other **common machine learning tasks** such as churn prediction, loan risk analysis, and demand forecasting using state-or-the-art, fast and accurate algorithms.
+- **Train models 2x faster** than logistic regression with the Fast Linear Algorithm (SDCA).
+- **Train multilayer custom nets** on GPUs up to 8x faster with GPU acceleration for Neural Nets.
+- Reduce training time up to 10x while still retaining model accuracy using **feature selection**.

 <a name="sparkinterop"></a>